travis-ci/enterprise-installation/README.md

 ```

-### Starting a build container on the worker host
+### Starting a build container on the worker host (debug containers)

-In order to start a build container on the Travis CI Enterprise worker host you can do the following:
+In order to start a build container on a Travis CI Enterprise Worker host you can do the following:

 ```
 # start a container and grab the port